catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 - small feature: when opening MainDB and detecting directory check runs, if next directory exists (give a change to empty the db then if possible)

 ### dev issues:
--- Toolkit version flag does not sync to&from Github -- Bin\debug folder content is needed(rockmisht.lib)
++ Toolkit version flag does not sync to&from Github: Run RunMeFirst.bat
++ Bin\debug folder content is needed(rockmisht.lib): Run RunMeFirst.bat, then Rebuild
-+ activate debug: set a dierctory for the project/bin in Project Properties
++ activate debug: set RocksmithToolkitGUI Folder as Start-up project

 # Version History(release date):
 	0.1(12.08.2014) prototype,